sumartoyo/cleanifyjs-webpack-plugin/README.md

-This webpack plugin removes comments and unnecessary white spaces from JS codes.
+This webpack plugin removes comments and unnecessary white spaces and semicolons from JS codes.
 It does not add or change anything else.
 This plugin does not generate source map.

 ## Usage